-I teach private lessons in person from my home studio on guitar, banjo, bass, and ethnic plucked strings from the Balkans, Greece, and Turkey.
-I have over 20 years of experience teaching music to students of all ages and skill levels in a wide variety of genres, including classical, jazz, rock, blues, folk, and world music.
-I also offer online lessons via skype or FaceTime to those who are not in the Boston area.
+I teach private lessons in person from my home studio on oud, tanbur, saz, Afghan rabab, guitar, fretless guitar, banjo, and ukulele.
+I have over 20 years of experience teaching music to students of all ages and skill levels in a wide variety of genres, including classical, jazz, rock, blues, folk, and various ethnic traditions from around the world.
+I also offer online lessons via Zoom or FarPlay to those who are not in the Boston area.
 If you are interested in taking some lessons with me and would like to discuss details, please use the form below or on the Contact page.
 Let me know what type of lessons you are interested in (online or in person) and what you are interested in learning.
 Looking forward to talking with you!

 I believe the most important part of learning about music is that it should be fun.
 Obviously, there are so many things that are important to our growth as people that can be learned from studying music - how to approach difficult intellectual concepts with a creative sense of play, developing the discipline to practice on a daily basis, or learning how to practice efficiently in order to best utilize the time we have available for music making are all important and applicable to our daily lives outside of private lessons.
 However, identifying what turns the student on musically is perhaps the most important because it helps motivate the student to challenge themselves and want to learn more.
 If what we are working on together is fun, the student cannot help but learn from it.